MANAGEMENT AND ACCOUNTING WEB

 Places emphasis on designing products to lower fabrication and assembly costs, such as reducing the number of parts, using more molded parts - plastic and snap together parts, and common interchangeable parts.

-The PLC perspective also places emphasis on lower logistical support costs such as storing finished goods, delivering products to customers and installing products and training customers to use them.
+the PLC perspective also places emphasis on lower logistical support costs such as storing finished goods, delivering products to customers and installing products and training customers to use them.

 CAM-I Cost Breakdown Structure (Berliner and Brimson 1988, 56: Susman 1989, 18)